mikeedudee/SINAG/README.md

 **Sinag** is an aerospace development project focused on [Insert Brief Mission Objective].
 This repository serves as the central hub for the project management, e.g., system architecture, design documentation, and integrated software modules, etc.

 ## ☀️ Etymology & Significance
 **"Sinag"** is the Tagalog word for **"Ray of Light"** or **"Glow."** The rays of the sun in the Philippine flag represent the provinces rising in revolt/progress.
-The name represents the clarity of vision and the spark of innovation that drives our team's engineering efforts toward the advancement of local aerospace technology.
+The team name embodies the clarity of vision and the spark of innovation that drive our team's engineering efforts toward advancing local aerospace technology.

 ---